What is Multi-Factor Authentication

 Headlines about compromised accounts and login credentials are commonplace.
 Thankfully, many of these occurrences can be avoided using MFA.
 A 2015 survey estimates MFA adoption at roughly 39%.
 With personal and professional information being housed online with increasing regularity and with large-scale and targeted breaches on the rise, the security of online account access is critical.
 Using multi-factor authentication is an important step towards ensuring the safety of your online information and accounts.

-Text above written by Michael Martell, Senior Director of Core Engineering at Veracross & Magnus Health.
+– Michael Martell, Senior Director of Core Engineering at Veracross & Magnus Health

 Visit haveibeenpwnded.com to review statistics about compromised websites and accounts from some of the more high-profile data breaches.

 The following is a summary of interviews conducted by Veracross Senior Director of Marketing, Keith Krass, with current Veracross clients Peter Gilligan, Chief Technology and Operations Officer at Brewster Academy in Wolfeboro, New Hampshire and Daisy Steele, Director of Technology at Catlin Gabel School in Portland, Oregon.

 Keith Krass: What led to the decision to roll out MFA at your school?
 And who among your staff made the call to do so?

 Peter Gilligan: Brewster had a data security assessment conducted by our law firm.
 The number one recommendation that emerged was to implement MFA.
 In fact, many firms will not work with you unless you have this step completed.
 Ultimately, the decision to roll out was pushed by our IT department and strongly supported by our senior administration.